Leave-one-out Singular Subspace Perturbation Analysis for Spectral Clustering: Introduction

 \begin{enumerate} \item For sub-Gaussian mixture models, we establish an exponential error rate for the performance of the spectral clustering, assuming the centers are separated from each other and the smallest non-zero singular value is away from zero.
-Our conditions are more general than those needed in \citep{abbe2020ell_p}.
-To remove the spectral gap condition, we further propose a variant of the spectral clustering where the number of singular vectors used is selected adaptively. \item For Gaussian mixture models with isotropic covariance matrix, we fully recover the results of \cite{loffler2019optimality}.
-Empowered by the leave-one-out perturbation theory, our proof is completely different and is much shorter compared to that of \cite{loffler2019optimality}.
+Compared to \citep{abbe2020ell_p}, our assumptions on the spectrum and geometric distribution of the centers are weaker.
+In addition, we obtain an explicit constant $1/8$ in the exponent, which is sharp when the noises are further assumed to be isotropic Gaussian.
+To remove the spectral gap condition, we propose a variant of the spectral clustering where the number of singular vectors used is selected adaptively. \item For Gaussian mixture models with isotropic covariance matrix, we fully recover the results of \cite{loffler2019optimality}.
+Empowered by the leave-one-out perturbation theory, our proof adopts a completely different approach and is much shorter compared to that of \cite{loffler2019optimality}.
 In addition, the signal-to-noise ratio condition of \cite{loffler2019optimality} is improved. \item For a two-cluster symmetric mixture model where coordinates of the noise $\epsilon_i$ are independently and identically distributed, we provide a matching upper and lower bound for the performance of the spectral clustering.
 This sharp analysis provides an answer to the optimality of the spectral clustering in this setting: it is in general sub-optimal and is optimal only if each coordinate of $\epsilon_i$ is normally distributed. \end{enumerate}

-~\\ \emph{Organization.} This paper is organized as follows.
+~\\ \emph{Organization.} The structure of this paper is as follows.
 In Section \ref{sec:perturbation}, we first establish a general leave-one-out perturbation theory for singular subspaces, followed by its application in mixture models.
 In Section \ref{sec:spectral_clustering_mixture_model}, we use our leave-one-out perturbation theory to provide theoretical guarantees for the spectral clustering under mixture models.
+We discuss extensions and potential caveats of our analysis in Section \ref{sec:discuss}.
 The proofs of main results in Section \ref{sec:perturbation} and Section \ref{sec:spectral_clustering_mixture_model} are given in Section \ref{sec:proof_perturbation_sec_2} and in Section \ref{sec:proof_main_thm}, respectively.
-The remaining proofs are included in the supplement \cite{supplement}.
+All other proofs can be found in the supplement \cite{supplement}.